Sultan-Salim-Shaikh/Student-Percentage-Prediction/README.md

 ## Roadmap for Project 🛣
 ◾ This is a simple linear regression task as it involves just two variables.The steps involved are:

-1.Loading/Importing the required libraries and Reading the data set and checking not null values
+1.Loading/Importing the required libraries and Reading the data set

 2.Plotting the Data